 • Proof of rock mechanical suitability of backfill and construction materials

-• Landfill / permanent disposal
+• Landfill / final disposal

 Field testing